OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ### Add the Office Add-in project

 To keep things simple, keep all the code in one solution.
 Add the Office Add-in project to the existing Visual Studio solution.
-However, if you are familiar with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) and Visual Studio Code you can also run `yo office` to build the project.
+However, if you're familiar with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) and Visual Studio Code, you can also run `yo office` to build the project.
 The steps are very similar.

 1. In **Solution Explorer**, right-click the **Cell-Analyzer** solution, and choose **Add > New Project**.
 1. In the **Add a new project dialog**, choose **Excel Web Add-in**, and choose **Next**.
 1. In the **Configure your new project** dialog, set the following fields.
     - Set the **Project name** to **CellAnalyzerOfficeAddin**.
-    - Leave the **Location** at it's default value.
+    - Leave the **Location** at its default value.
     - Set the **Framework** to **4.7.2** or later.
 1. Choose **Create**.
 1. In the **Choose the add-in type** dialog, select **Add new functionalities to Excel**, and choose **Finish**.